wireapp/wire-server-deploy/offline/instrument_monitoring.md

 ```bash
 d kubectl get pvc -n monitoring
 ```
-If there is no `bound` then it might require to remove the stale PV and create a new one.
-And finally check the PV has the `CLAIM` to the prometheus.
+If the status is not `Bound` then it might require to remove the stale PV and create a new one by rerunning the helm.

 ### Metrics Collection via Prometheus Operator